 What can employers do with regard to background checks and inquiries in California?

-Medical history: As a general matter, employers may not inquire about any mental or physical disability or medical condition, but may ask the applicant if he or she can perform the essential functions of the job.
-The Fair Employment and Housing Act prohibits employers from requiring applicants to take a medical or psychological examination before the initial job offer (California Government Code, §§ 12900-12996).
-After extending an initial job offer, the employer may ask the applicant to undergo a pre-employment medical exam or laboratory test, so long as it relates specifically to the essential functions of the job.
-Background check reports may not include medical information without the employee’s or applicant’s authorization (California Civil Code, §1786.12(f)).
+Medical history: As a general matter, employers may not inquire about any mental or physical disability or medical condition, but may ask the candidate if he or she can perform the essential functions of the job.
+The Fair Employment and Housing Act prohibits employers from requiring candidates to take a medical or psychological examination before the initial job offer (California Government Code, §§ 12900-12996).
+After extending an initial job offer, the employer may ask the candidate to undergo a pre-employment medical exam or laboratory test, so long as it relates specifically to the essential functions of the job.
+Background check reports may not include medical information without the employee’s or candidate’s authorization (California Civil Code, §1786.12(f)).

 - a managerial position;

 - access to confidential/proprietary information or regular access to $10,000 or more of cash belonging to the employer/customer/client; or

 - regular access to individuals’ bank or credit card account information or date of birth, or in cases where the person is, or would be, either a named signatory on the employer’s bank or credit card account, authorized to transfer money on the employer’s behalf or authorized to enter into financial contracts on the employer’s behalf.